Abuse Prevention Policy

 The course participant shall be responsible for choosing a language course that corresponds to his or her abilities and complying with any visa stipulations.
 The course participant undertakes to participate personally at the lessons and to arrive punctually.
 Should irregular attendance or other behavior of the participant break the law, be in conflict with entry or visa regulations, or cause a disturbance to other participants, Eurocentres Atlantic Canada reserves the right to expel the participant from the course.
 In such an event, the course fees shall not be refunded in any way, not even on a pro-rata basis.

 Withdrawal before the start of the course

-The contracting party may send written notification of withdrawal before the start of the course, without any statement of reasons to the Admissions Office at firstname.lastname@example.org.
-If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party within four weeks after receipt of withdrawal, with the exception of the enrolment fee and a possible accommodation placement fee.
+The contracting party may send written notification of withdrawal before the start of the course, without any statement of reasons to the Admissions Office at [email protected].
+If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party within six weeks after receipt of withdrawal, with the exception of the Course Reservation Fee.

-If written notification is received by the Eurocentres Atlantic Canada Admissions Office at email@example.com less than 14 days in advance, but in any case no later than 5:00pm (AST) on the last Thursday before the commencement of the course, an invoice shall be issued for the enrolment fee, accommodation placement fee (if applicable), 2 week’s tuition, medical insurance premium (if applicable), and accommodation fees (if applicable) for two weeks (homestay) or four weeks (student residence).
-Any reimbursements, if applicable, will be made within four weeks after receipt of the withdrawal.
+If written notification is received by the Eurocentres Atlantic Canada Admissions Office at [email protected] less than 14 days in advance, but in any case no later than 5:00pm (AST) on the last Thursday before the commencement of the course, the Course Reservation Fee, 2 week’s tuition, medical insurance premium (if applicable), and accommodation fees (if applicable) for two weeks (homestay) or four weeks (student residence) are non-refundable.
+Any reimbursements, if applicable, will be made within six weeks after receipt of the withdrawal.